-^{7.} Note that the energy of the pulse profile must be accounted for in determining the actual state of charge at which the profile was performed.
-The profile in Table 2 may remove several percent of the capacity from a typical device.
-The test should be programmed such that a total of 10% of the rated capacity is removed in each test segment, including that removed by the pulse profile itself.
+^{7.} Note that the capacity of the pulse profile must be accounted for in determining the actual state of charge at which the profile was performed.
+The profile in Table 2 restores more capacity than it takes out of a device.
+The test should be programmed such that a total of 10% of the rated capacity is removed in each test segment, including the capacity that was restored by the pulse profile itself.